bonsai-dbrms/rule-engine/README.md

 - entity

 #### Namespace
 The top most logical seperation of rules are on the basis of namespace.
 Namespace is one set of rules which are to be evaluated on some data.
-For example you are will build a namespace for a loyalty management system and all the rules regarding that will be saved under that namespace.
+For example you will build a namespace for a loyalty management system and all the rules regarding that will be saved under that namespace.
  - The structure for saving our data is
  ```
  {